-To help you navigate the world of sake, we’ve done plenty of research in Japan: from consulting with sake connoisseurs, to sake tastings and sampling sake throughout Japan.
+To help you navigate the world of sake, we’ve done plenty of research in Japan: from consulting with sake experts, to the arduous task of tasting sake throughout the country.

 We hope our Sake 101 guide helps you get the most out of your next sake experience!

 What is sake?
-Ask this question in Japan versus the rest of the world, and you’ll get two different answers.
+When you ask this question in Japan and then in the rest of the world, you’ll get two different answers.

-In English, “sake” refers to the alcoholic fermented rice beverage from Japan that you’ve probably sampled at your local Japanese restaurant (or local sake bar, if you’re lucky!).
+In English, “sake” refers to the alcoholic fermented rice beverage from Japan that you’ve probably sampled at your local izakaya (or local sake bar, if you’re lucky!).

 But ask for “sake” in Japan and you may be met with a questioning look.
 Why is that?
 Because in Japanese, “sake” refers to all alcoholic drinks in general.
-That includes beer, wine, liquor, and the beverage we call “sake” in English.
+That includes beer, wine, whisky, shochu, and the beverage we call “sake” in English.

-One of the best things about sake is that there are so many different types and variations — but this is also one of the most overwhelming things to sake beginners!
+One of the best things about sake is that there are so many different types and variations — but this variety is also overwhelming to sake newbies!

-To get some perspective on rice polishing, keep in mind that to get from brown rice to white rice, you need to polish rice to about 90% (i.e., polishing off 10%).
+To get some perspective on rice polishing, keep in mind that to get from brown rice to white rice, you need to polish rice to about 90 percent (i.e., polishing off 10 percent).

-To produce good sake, you need to polish much more than that!
-We’ll get into a little more detail below, but for now keep in mind that good sake is usually polished to between about 50%-70% (i.e., from 30% to 50% is polished off).
-So if you read that a sake has been polished to 60%, it means 40% of the original rice kernel has been polished away, leaving it just 60% of its original size.
+To produce good sake, you need to polish off much more than that!
+We’ll get into a little more detail below, but for now keep in mind that good sake is usually polished to about 50 to 70 percent (i.e., from 30 to 50 percent is polished off).
+So if you read that a sake has been polished to 60 percent, it means 40 percent of the original rice kernel has been polished away, leaving it just 60 percent of its original size.

 Junmai is the Japanese word meaning “pure rice.”
-This is an important word in the world of sake, as it separates the pure rice sakes from the non-pure rice sakes.
+This is an important term in the world of sake, as it separates pure rice sake from non-pure rice sake.

 Junmai is brewed using only rice, water, yeast, and koji — there are no other additives, such as sugar or alcohol.
 Unless a bottle of sake says “junmai” (this will be written in Japanese as 純米), it will have added brewers alcohol and/or other additives.